Important Information Regarding The Application Process

-- Required education is not listed in the application
+- Required education is not listed in the application.

-- The application is incomplete in ANY capacity
+- The application is incomplete in any capacity.

+HR department staff then forward the applications of candidates who meet the minimum qualifications to the hiring department.
+The hiring department will select applicants for interviews and proceed with the selection process.
 Due to the high level of interest in some of our positions, not all eligible applicants will be interviewed.

 Applying with Doña Ana County